maltaweel/eBayScraper/README.md

 <i>Key Inputs</i>

-In addition to the scraped data, as discussed above, users can also add dictionary terms.
+In addition to the scraped data, as discussed above and produced by running /src/sraper/scrapeData.py, users can also add dictionary terms.
 The long-term goal is not to require the use of a dictionary, as the NER analysis could potentially classify without using a dictionary.
 However, practically this might not be easy, thus a dictionary is included.
 The dictionary is in the inputData folder in eBayScraper under the file objectExtra.csv.
 The following structure is used for the inputs:

 Example:  title line:  "jewellery | objectExtra"
 This represents the category term (jewellery) with the "|" indicating the split used to designate if the term is an object description (objectExtra), cultural item (cultures), or a material description (materialType).
 Each of these three terms have to be used if an object, cultural item, or material description is used.

 For terms below the title line, these represent additional terms for a given category term.
 For example, "america", a cultures designated category, it has the terms "maya", "aztec", "native american", etc. These terms represent "america" based cultures.
 This is true for all the categories used.
 The terms below the title line are the terms searched, whereas the title line represents the designation used as the identifier in the outputs of nameEntity.csv.
 New categories and terms can be created and/or added or removed.
-All the terms can be included irresspective of capitalization.
+All the terms can be included irrespective of capitalization.

 <b>Run Operations and Order</b>

 <i> Scraping </i>

 1. Run /src/scraper/scrapeData
 2. Merge results using /src/merger/mergeMutipleResults.py, which creates nameEntityTotal.csv.
 Be sure to have the scraped data in the totalData folder.
 This step could be skipped

 <i>NER Model</i>